 Marissa Swaim Griggs, PhD (2013 University of Virginia) is a clinical psychologist at Sloan Academics, and adjunct faculty in at Salem College.

 Christina Emeh, PhD (2014 University of Virginia) is a clinical psychologist at the Woodhull Medical and Mental Health Center.

 Meg Reuland, PhD (2015 University of Virginia; co-supervised with Bethany Teachman) is a clinical psychologist at Rogers Behavioral Health.

-Mary Jia, PhD (2019 University of British Columbia) is finishing clinical internship at Northwestern University.
-Her dissertation examined social resilience among children with ADHD.
+Mary Jia, PhD (2019 University of British Columbia) is a clinical psychologist at Resilience Psychological Services.